MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/display-points-of-interest.md

 ### Set a pushpin image

-The following example shows how to assign custom image loaded from resource and center the image on the location.
+The following example shows how to assign a custom image loaded from resource, and center the image on the location.

 **Java**